AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/06-Data/06-Data.markdown

 ![Visualizing the network topology.](06-Data/figures/networkTopology.png){#fig:networkTopology}

+Note that by clicking on a neural reveals its weights and bias.

 ## Contradictory data

 The error curve quantifies the error made by the network during the learning phase.
-It may happens that the error has has some plateaus.
-In such a case, increasing the number of epochs may have the effect to reduce the error curve.
+It may happens that the error has some plateaus.
+In such a case, increasing the number of epochs may have the effect to lower the error curve.

 In some case, the error curve may indicates some contradiction in the data.
 Consider the following example: